 Besides gem grading and certification, GIA also provides educational services and carries out intensive research work to keep up with fast changing technologies in the gemological field.

 AGS stands for American Gemological Society and it is also a US based laboratory (with main offices in Las Vegas).
-The AGS laboratory is renowned for their scientific approach and research into diamond cut grading.
+The AGS laboratory is renowned for its scientific approach and research in diamond cut grading.
 Instead of using an alphabetical rating system, AGS uses a scale of 0-10 for rating a diamond’s characteristics, with 0 as the best and 10 as the worst.

 Like GIA, AGS is also known for their ethical standards and consistency in their grading system.
 In the US market, the AGS lab is the second most widely used lab service after GIA.
 They are also globally consolidated through offices in Israel, Belgium, India, China and Hong Kong.